-Everyone meet Porter.
+Everyone meet the newest love of my life.
 He’s almost a month now and he is keeping my husband and I very busy (and very tired).
 It’s a good thing he’s so dang cute 🙂

 I stole the recipe from Cook’s Country.
 It can be found here: Mixed Berry Scones Recipe.
 It turned out delicious and I would highly recommend it.
 The recipe calls for almost 2 cups of frozen mixed berries; I simply used frozen blackberries.
 Now, even though I had fresh blackberries, I still froze them for the recipe.
 The reason being that if you use fresh berries they will bleed and give you not-so-pretty scones.
 So I picked blackberries and froze them, and then made scones with the frozen berries the very next morning.

 By the by, last year I wrote a post, Everything Blackberries, where I discussed my blackberry plants and gave a brief overview on how to prune and harvest blackberries.
 After two seasons I feel like I have these things down and I’ve also now perfected the art of freezing excess blackberries.
 I’ve frozen blackberries for up to 9 months with no issues, so if done properly they really can store for quite some time.
 The key is to freeze them first on a baking sheet so they don’t clump together and then to store them in a bag.
 If you find yourself with extra blackberries on your hands and want to freeze them, here is the technique I use.

 - Line a baking sheet with paper towels.
 Carefully lay out the washed blackberries on the paper-towel-lined baking sheet.
 Loosely cover the blackberries with more paper towels and put them in the refrigerator for a few hours to dry.